meyersa/new-web/posts/projects/nextjs-blog.md

 ---
 title: 'Making a NextJS Blog Site'
-exerpt: 'Creating a spot to post projects, such as making this website, using NextJS and other technologies'
+excerpt: 'Creating a spot to post projects, such as making this website, using NextJS and other technologies'
 image: '/images/projects/nextjs-blog/initial-code.png'
 date: '2/20/2024'
 ---